cockroachdb/docs/src/current/v21.1/import.md

 ### Import a limited number of rows

-{% include_cached new-in.html version="v21.1" %} The `row_limit` option determines the number of rows to import.
+{% include new-in.md version="v21.1" %} The `row_limit` option determines the number of rows to import.
 For non-bundled formats, setting `row_limit = 'n'` will import the first *n* rows of a table.
 For bundled formats, this option will import the first *n* rows from each table in the dump file.
 It is useful for finding errors quickly before executing a more time- and resource-consuming import.
 Imported tables can be inspected for their schema and data, but must be [dropped](drop-table.html) before running the actual import.

 The examples below use CSV data, but `row_limit` is also an option for [Avro files](migrate-from-avro.html#step-3-import-the-avro), [delimited data files](#import-a-delimited-data-file), [PostgreSQL dump files](migrate-from-postgres.html#row-limit), and [MySQL dump files](migrate-from-mysql.html#row-limit).